dbinoj/moodle-logstore_graylog/README.md

 This plugin can operate in two modes, just like the splunk logstore plugin.
  * Realtime -> Logs are sent to graylog as soon as they happen.
  * Background -> Logs are stored in standard logstore and new log entries are sent to graylog once every minute during cron run.
+Background mode can be used to import existing logs into graylog.
+Graylog Logstore ships the old logs in batches to Graylog every minute.
+Once the import is done (check reports->graylog), you can switch back to realtime.

 Heavily inspired by the splunk logstore at https://github.com/unikent/moodle-logstore_splunk.
 Thanks [Skylar Kelty](mailto:S.Kelty@kent.ac.uk)!